about our organization

-Registrar, IDEA, Events
+IDEA, Events (on Sabbatical)

 I believe everyone has a choice and a voice in their recovery.
 I believe every voice has the right to be heard, acknowledged and respected.
 No matter where we come from, our culture, ethnicity, economical situations or sexual orientation, we are all here, together, walking the path of recovery.